Delhi Police raids NewsClick's office, journalists' houses

 Officials in the know said police have recovered the dump data from laptops and mobile phones of some journalists of NewsClick.

-Some journalists have been brought to the Lodhi Road Special Cell office, but no one has been arrested so far, they said.
+Some journalists, including Urmilesh and Abhishar Sharma, have been brought to the Lodhi Road Special Cell office, but no one has been arrested so far, they said.

+A team of Delhi Police's Special Cell took journalist Abhisar Sharma with it after questioning him at his home in Noida Extension.

+The team seized gadgets like mobile phones and laptop of the journalist landing at his home in the morning.

+Delhi Police sources said the raids, still ongoing, are based on a case registered on August 17 under UAPA and other sections of IPC.

+The case was registered under sections of UAPA, 153A of IPC (promoting enmity between two groups), and 120B of IPC (criminal conspiracy).

-Abhisar Sharma, a senior journalist, wrote on X, "Delhi police landed at my home.
+Before he was detained, Abhisar Sharma wrote on X, "Delhi police landed at my home.
 Taking away my laptop and phone."
 Another journalist, Bhasha Singh, wrote on X, "Finally last tweet from this phone.
 Delhi police seizure (sic) my phone."
 The Press Club of India on X said it is deeply concerned about raids on the houses of journalists and writers associated with NewsClick.

 "The Press Club of India is deeply concerned about the multiple raids conducted on the houses of journalists and writers associated with #Newsclick.
 We are monitoring the developments and will be releasing a detailed statement.